Defixer/sample_locustio_python_mac/readme.md

 alias venvpy2.7="source /[env directory]/bin/activate"
 //Ctrl+O to save
 //Ctrl+X to exit
-source ~/.bash_profile //to activate your updated *bash_profile*
+source ~/.bash_profile //to activate your updated bash_profile

-`venvpy2.7` will automatically activate your virtual environment
+venvpy2.7 [in terminal] will automatically activate your virtual environment
 ```